-In October 2025, Strava hosted its inaugural Developer Summit at its San Francisco headquarters, bringing together indie developers, teams from major tech companies, and leaders from top cycling, running, and fitness brands for a day of panels, networking, and the 2025 Strava App Awards.
+In October 2025, Strava hosted its inaugural Developer Summit at its San Francisco headquarters.
+It pulled together indie developers, teams from major tech companies, and leaders from top cycling, running, and fitness brands for a day of panels, networking, and the 2025 Strava App Awards.

-With over 175,000 developers now building on Strava's API, 25,000 of whom joined in the past year alone, the summit marked a renewed investment in the ecosystem that has extended Strava far beyond its core functionality.
+With over 175,000 developers now building on Strava's API, 25,000 of them in the past year alone, the summit signaled a renewed bet on the ecosystem that has pushed Strava well beyond its core app.

 Panels & Discussions